 However, what the Panda Hybrid lacks in acceleration, it makes up for in comfort.
 It’s good for longer journeys and a settled ride which helps it glide over potholes and other bumps in the road.

-Which Fiat Panda model is best to lease?
+Which Fiat Panda trim is best to lease?

 So, now you have all the information you need, it’s time to pick the Panda for you.